slotdawg/ts2020/db/cloning/cloning.rst

 #.
 Select the Time Machine associated with your production database (e.g. *xyz-fiesta_TM*).

+.. #.
+Before cloning our database, we want to ensure a snapshot has been taken representative of the data you imported into your database in the previous exercise.
+Select **Actions > Snapshot**.

+.. #.
+Provide a **Snapshot Name** and click **Create**.

 #.
 Select **Actions > Clone Database > Single Node Database**.

    By default, a clone will be created from the most recent **Point in Time**.
 Alternatively you can explicitly specify a previous point in time or snapshot.